 In the Aquarium hobby Sump Filter is commonly considered as a Marine or Saltwater thing.
 But it is a great choice for Freshwater Aquariums as well, specially if you are thinking to go for a Big tank!
-A basic Freshwater Sump Filter can accommodate more filter media than any Canister Filter or Power Filter.
+A basic Freshwater Sump Filter can accommodate more filter media than any Canister Filter or Power Filter or HOB Filter.

 Why Use a Freshwater Sump Filter